gabiga7/botzini/README.md

 # Other requirements
-Rapsberry PI must on same LAN as computer/smartphone Pydroid Premium if used on Android
+Rapsberry PI must on same LAN as computer/smartphone

+Pydroid Premium needed if used on Android

 # Code variables
 RPI_IP_ADDRESS= Raspberry Pi IP address ('192.168.1.22')